Why is it important to manage your blood pressure?

 Overall, it is important to be aware of what can affect your blood pressure and make sure it stays within a normal range.

-There are many lifestyles changes you can make to help regulate your blood pressure today.
+There are many lifestyle changes you can make to help regulate your blood pressure today.

-Stress: Stress can have an impact on your overall health.
-Related to your blood pressure, lowering your stress-level is important for maintaining a healthy blood pressure level.
-Taking time out of your busy schedule to go on a short walk helps to decrease stress and has the added benefit of keeping you regularly active.
+Stress can have an impact on your overall health.
+Related to your blood pressure, lowering your stress level is important for maintaining a healthy blood pressure level.
+Taking time out of your busy schedule to go on a short walk helps decrease stress and has the added benefit of keeping you regularly active.

 Medicine for Blood Pressure